 The British government has also clarified that if they return to the UK, they will be able to use the NHS like any other UK resident.

-How the EHIC works
+How the EHIC and GHIC work

 The right to the EHIC is based on the affiliation to the social security system of a participating country, not to nationality.